byte5digital/laravel-passgenerator/docs/topics/Troubleshooting.md

 #pack the key using a more moden algorithm:
 openssl pkcs12 -export -in key_decrypted.tmp -out new.p12 -certpbe AES-256-CBC -keypbe AES-256-CBC
 ```

+### Pkpass Validator
+Is your pass not working?
+You can use this [PKPass Validator](https://pkpassvalidator.azurewebsites.net/) to check if your pass is valid.
+It will give you detailed information about any issues with your pass.